 Sarah Alice Dunlap

-The Life Summary of Sarah Alice
+Brief Life History of Sarah Alice

 When Sarah Alice Dunlap was born on 9 February 1857, in Fulton, Indiana, United States, her father, William Dunlap, was 50 and her mother, Mary Kay, was 32.
 She married John Henry Shilt on 14 April 1874.
 They were the parents of at least 4 sons and 4 daughters.
 She lived in Cleveland Township, Stafford, Kansas, United States in 1900 and Richland Township, Stafford, Kansas, United States for about 10 years.
-She died on 6 January 1923, in Seward, Stafford, Kansas, United States, at the age of 65, and was buried in Saint John, Stafford, Kansas, United States.
+She died on 6 January 1923, in Seward, Stafford, Kansas, United States, at the age of 65, and was buried in St. John, Stafford, Kansas, United States.

 Photos and Memories (0)